 One last piece of advice: When you make a connection request, make it personal.
 Don’t use the auto-generated request LinkedIn creates.
 Customize it by reminding the person how you know each other (if you do) and say something nice about them.
 That will up the chances of having your request accepted.

 There you have it.
 I’ve hopefully convinced you that LinkedIn may be able to help you grow your business, and I’ve shared three things you can start doing right now to start leveraging LinkedIn for lead generation.
-If you want to learn even more about LinkedIn, take a look at my LinkedIn for Creatives course where I go into much more depth about these (and other) strategies for making the most of the site.
+If you want to learn even more about LinkedIn, take a look at my LinkedIn for Small Business course where I go into much more depth about these (and other) strategies for making the most of the site.

 Journaling for Success